 Taking a break from college can help you understand and address the issues that are holding you back in your studies.
 You can spend some time outside the classroom to resolve any obstacles to academic success without damaging your record or GPA.

-If you aren’t sure whether college is right for you, taking a break can give you time to figure out what you want without wasting money on tuition.
+If you aren’t sure whether college is right for you, taking a semester off to work, travel or just catch your breath can give you time to figure out what you want without wasting money on tuition.

 “One reason a student might benefit from withdrawing from school is if they decide they do not like the major they’re pursuing,” said Brian Morris, communications coordinator for textbook exchange website Direct Textbook.

-“Switching majors midstream is costly anyway, but continuing to take unnecessary credit hours only adds to debt,” Morris explained.
-In fact, Morris suggested that students should take a break, explore, and even work in different career fields before returning.
+“Switching majors midstream is costly anyway, but continuing to take unnecessary credit hours only adds to debt,” said Morris, adding that students should take a break, explore and even work in different career fields before returning.

 “By doing so, they can save on college expenses and potentially earn money to put toward a degree they really want,” Morris said.
 “Plus, they can determine whether they truly want to pursue that degree.”

-Let’s say you earn a great full-time job offer before you finish your degree.
+Let’s say you receive a great full-time job offer before you finish your degree.

 For many people, college is a path to the career they want.
-But if you can land your ideal job and income without a degree, it’s worth considering — even if it means skipping out on your last semester or two.
+But if you can land your ideal job and income without a degree, it’s worth considering — even if it means dropping out of school mid-semester.

-Just make sure you understand the ways not completing a degree could affect you down the line.
+Just make sure you understand how completing a degree could affect you down the line.
 Your current employer might not care about an incomplete degree, but that doesn’t mean the next one won’t.

 What’s more, you might be able to finish your degree while working and “perhaps even work out an arrangement in which [your] employer helps pay for [your] school,” according to Morris.

-Learning how to take a break from college the right way can make a world of difference in terms of how easy it is (or isn’t) to return to school.
+Learning how to take a year off during college the right way can make a world of difference in terms of how easy it is (or isn’t) to return to school.